python/cpython/Doc/library/pickle.rst

    .. versionchanged:: 2.3
       Introduced the *protocol* parameter.

-   *file* must have a :meth:`write` method that accepts a single string argument.
-   It can thus be an open file object, a :mod:`StringIO` object, or any other custom object that meets this interface.
+   *file* must have a :meth:`write` method that accepts a single byte string argument.
+It can thus be an on-disk file opened for binary writing, a :class:`io.BytesIO` or :class:`StringIO.StringIO` object, or any other custom object that meets this interface.

    :class:`Pickler` objects define one (or two) public methods: